apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

    pydolphinscheduler yaml -f Shell.yaml

-We can use the following three special grammars to define workflows more flexibly.
+We can use the following four special grammars to define workflows more flexibly.

 - :code:`$FILE{"file_name"}`: Read the file (:code:`file_name`) contents and replace them to that location.
 - :code:`$WORKFLOW{"other_workflow.yaml"}`: Refer to another process defined using YAML file (:code:`other_workflow.yaml`) and replace the process name in this location.